csdcorp/speech_to_text/speech_to_text/README.md

 ## Troubleshooting

+### Speech recognition stops after a brief pause on Android

+Android speech recognition has a very short timeout when the speaker pauses.
+The duration seems to vary by device and version of the Android OS.
+In the devices I've used none have had a pause longer than 5 seconds.
+Unfortunately there appears to be no way to change that behaviour.

+### Continuous speech recognition

+There have been a number of questions about how to achieve continuous speech recognition using this plugin.
+Currently the plugin is designed for short intermittent use, like when expecting a response to a question, or issuing a single voice command.
+Issue #63 is the current home for that discussion.
+There is not yet a way to achieve this goal using the Android or iOS speech recognition capabilities.

+There are at least two separate use cases for continuous speech recognition:
+1. voice assistant style, where recognition of a particular phrase triggers an interaction;
+2. dictation of text for input.

+Voice assistant style interaction is possibly better handled by integrating with the existing assistant capability on the device rather than building out a separate capability.
+Text dictation is available through the keyboard for standard text input controls though there are other uses of dictation that are not currently well supported.

+### Speech recognition from recorded audio
+There have been a number of questions about whether speech can be recognized from recorded audio.
+The short answer is that this may be possible on iOS but doesn't appear to be on Android.
+There is an open issue on this here #205.

 ### SDK version error trying to compile for Android
 ```
 Manifest merger failed : uses-sdk:minSdkVersion 16 cannot be smaller than version 21 declared in library [:speech_to_text]